istio/istio.io/README.md

 entry (0.8) should point to preliminary.istio.io.
 The second entry (0.7) should point to istio.io.
 The third and subsequent entries should point to archive.istio.io.

+1. In the **master** branch, add a placeholder markdown file for the next release's release notes as `content/about/notes/&lt;major&gt;.&lt;minor&gt;`.

-1. Commit the previous two edits to GitHub.
+1. Commit the previous three edits to GitHub.

 1. In the **release** branch you created, edit the file `data/args.yml`.
 Set the `preliminary` field to `false`.